piccolo-orm/piccolo/docs/src/piccolo/engines/index.rst

     DB = SQLiteEngine(path='my_test_db.sqlite')

-If the ``picolo_conf`` file is located in a sub-module (rather than the root of your project) you can specify the path:
+If the ``piccolo_conf.py`` file is located in a sub-module (rather than the root of your project) you can specify the path like this:

 .. code-block:: bash

     export PICCOLO_CONF=sub_module.piccolo_conf

 -------------------------------------------------------------------------------